GSA/search-gov/README.markdown

 ## Dependencies

+### Ruby

+Use [RVM](https://rvm.io/) to install the version of Ruby specified in [.ruby-version](/.ruby-version).

+### Gems

+Use [Bundler](https://bundler.io/) to install the required gems:

+    $ gem install bundler
+    $ bundle

 ### Docker

-The search-gov app and its required services (Redis, MySQL, etc.) can all be installed and run using [Docker](https://www.docker.com/get-started).
+The required services (Redis, MySQL, etc.) can all be installed and run using [Docker](https://www.docker.com/get-started).
 If you prefer to install the services and packages without Docker, see the [wiki](https://github.com/GSA/search-gov/wiki/Local-Installation-and-Management-of-dependencies).
 We recommend setting the max memory alloted to Docker to 4GB (in Docker Desktop, Preferences > Resources > Advanced).
-All of the `docker-compose exec ...` commands below require you to have a running app container via `docker-compose up`.
 See [the wiki](https://github.com/GSA/search-gov/wiki/Docker-Command-Reference) for more documentation on Docker commands.

 ### Services

-The required services listed below can be configured and run using Docker.
-You can run them all, including the search-gov app, with `docker-compose up`.
-Alternatively, you can run them individually, i.e. `docker-compose up elasticsearch`.
+All the required services below can be run using [Docker Compose](https://docs.docker.com/compose/):

+    $ docker-compose up

+Alternatively, run the services individually, i.e.:

+    $ docker-compose up redis

 * [Elasticsearch](https://www.elastic.co/elasticsearch/) 6.8 - for full-text search and query analytics